As lockdown restrictions start to ease, your charity may be considering some in-person fundraising activities. If you are, here’s some useful info👇

 12th April 2021

-As we are now into Step 2 of the easing of lockdown in England, some forms of outdoor fundraising can return.
-This includes:
+On 12th April we entered Step 2 of the easing of lockdown in England, which meant that some forms of outdoor fundraising could return.
+This included:

 - Door-to-door, street and private site fundraising

 - Outdoor sports and other events, permitted within restrictions

 - Outdoor attractions, such as zoos or gardens

 17th May 2021 (at the earliest)

 As of 17th May, we have now entered Step 3 of the easing of lockdown in England.
 As a result, it is now possible to do all of the above as well as:

 - Indoor events such as quiz nights or dinners